-7.6.1 The Chief Executive will review the risk and explore strategies to address risks escalated to them from the Directors of Service.
-The Chief Executive will determine what risks to escalated to the Board for decision and will record and implement the decision of the Board.
-The Chief Executive will review the Corporate Risk Register quarterly to ensure that all risks and associated actions are recorded and reported to the Board.
-The Chief Executive will respond to each Service in relation to the work undertaken to reduce the levels of risk in particular areas and share this information at the National Leadership Team Forum as appropriate.
+The Chief Executive will

+- Review the risk and explore strategies to address risks escalated to them from the Directors of Service. - Determine what risks to escalated to the Board for decision and will record and implement the decision of the Board. - Review the Corporate Risk Register quarterly to ensure that all risks and associated actions are recorded and reported to the Board. - Respond to each Service in relation to the work undertaken to reduce the levels of risk in particular areas and share this information at the National Leadership Team Forum as appropriate.